Ephesians

 hJmaV "us" - There is debate over whether Paul includes his readers in the "us".
 It is likely that the "us" are Jewish believers, or even the apostles.
 In v13 his readers, "you", are included in the blessings, in that the Gentiles get to share in the blessings poured out on God's historic people.
 The Gentiles are "included in Christ", along with God's chosen people Israel.

-en + dat. "in" - Locative.
+en + dat. "in" - Local; expressing space / sphere.

 v4

-exelexato (eklegw) aor. "he chose" - he chose out, selected.
+exelexato (eklegw) aor. "he chose" - he chose out, selected [us].
 The aorist tense may indicate a single act, but not necessarily.
 The first element of God's kindness, his blessing, is the divine election of a people.
 Commentators with a reformed leaning tend to argue for an individual sense to the blessing of predestination.
 Yet, it is likely that a corporate sense is intended in that God chose Abraham and through his seed (ultimately Christ) he gathered an eternally secure people to himself.
 Today, a person is incorporated into this chosen people, this new Israel, through faith in Christ.

 aJgiouV (oV) "holy" - Certainly an ethical sense is intended here, "goodness / purity / without fault", but pushing toward "divine like."
 See sample sermon above.

-amwmouV (oV) adj. "blameless" - unblemished, blameless.
+amwmouV (oV) adj. "blameless" - [and] unblemished, blameless.
+Predicate adjective.
 Used of pure sacrificial animals and of moral rectitude.
 The purpose of divine election is the creation of a people who will stand holy and blameless, perfect, in the last day.
 Such perfection can only be found in identification with Christ, rather than by striving toward ethical purity in the here and now.
 Of course, our status of purity in Christ prompts a desire for purity in our daily lives.
 "Unblemished", Moffatt; "innocent", CEV.

-en + dat. "in [love]" - Possibly instrumental, "by/with", but better causal, "because of love."
+en + dat. "in" - in [love].
+Possibly instrumental, "by/with", but better causal, "because of love."
 Whose love and to whom?
 Either God's love, or our love and if our love, is it love to the neighbor, or to God?
 The NIV has "in love" as the opening words of v5, in which case it is God's love, but the words can also end the sentence, in which case "in love" amplifies "holy and blameless", or the words can stand by themselves; "to be full of love", REB.

 v5

-autou gen. pro. "his" - [the will] of him.
-The genitive is possessive; "God's will."
+autou gen. pro. "his" - [the good pleasure of the will] of him.
+The genitive is possessive, "God's will", but it may be taken as verbal, subjective, with "him" doing the willing.

 eudokian (a) "pleasure" - good pleasure, satisfaction.
 The word is often used of God's good pleasure, but sometimes of human happiness (satisfaction or contentment is closer to the mark, given that it is very difficult to know what the word "happiness" means).
 Here though it is most likely a close synonym to "will", that is, God's intention / purpose.
 So, rather than "contentment", we are better to go with a meaning like "passionate concern", "delighted intent."

 tou qelhmatoV (a atoV) gen. "and will" - of the will [of him].
-The genitive is adjectival, attributed (ie. the lead noun acts as an adjective limiting the noun in the genitive case), so Larkin, but possibly ablative, expressing source/origin, "the good pleasure comes from his will", Hoehner.
+The genitive is adjectival, attributed (ie., the lead noun acts as an adjective limiting the noun in the genitive case), so Larkin, but possibly ablative, expressing source / origin, "the good pleasure comes from his will", Hoehner.

 v6

-doxhV (a) gen. "glorious" - importance, weightiness, significance / glory, splendour, power, radiance.
+doxhV (a) gen. "glorious" - of importance, weightiness, significance / glory, splendour, power, radiance.
 The syntactical function of the three genitives "of the glory of the grace of him" is problematic.
 The genitive pronoun, autou, "of him", is best classified as possessive rather than subjective.
 The genitive noun caritoV, "grace", is most likely adjectival, attributed, as NIV; "glorious generosity", Phillips.
 As for "of glory", it is usually classified as objective, "praise about / concerning / toward his glorious grace", although possibly adjectival, attributed, see v12.
-Other possibilities for "of the glory of the grace": i] attributive and objective, "for the glorious praise of his grace", ii] objective and attributive, "to the praise of the glory of his grace", NJB.
+Other possibilities for "of the glory of the grace": a) attributive and objective, "for the glorious praise of his grace", b) objective and attributive, "to the praise of the glory of his grace", NJB.

-h|V gen. pro. "which" - Genitive by attraction.
+h|V gen. pro. "which" - by which.
+Genitive by attraction.
 Variant en h|/, "by which" (instrumental use of the preposition), certainly better expresses the sense of this clause, but was obviously added for that very purpose.

 en "in" - Local, expressing a close personal relationship.